mmunson94/Portfolio-Project-1/README.md

 <br>

 * ### Overview section
-   * The overview section provides users with the historical content of the event with a brief paragraph on each of the sub-section surrounding the tragedy.
+   * The overview section provides users with the historical content of the event with a brief synopsis on each of the subsections concerning the tragedy.

-   * It also offers another striking image relevant to the content provided, the user will see the extent of the damage the aircraft sustained in the disaster.
+   * It also offers another striking image relevant to the content provided.
+The image used allows user to see the extent of the damage the aircraft sustained in the disaster.

    <br>